Pakistan halts train service to India, bans films over Kashmir change

 “Whatever disagreements we may have, we must always defend human rights, prioritise the safety of children and women and focus on peacefully resolve the seven-decade-old conflict in Kashmir,” she said on Twitter.

-Additional reporting by Devjyot Ghoshal IN SRINAGAR; Writing by Sanjeev Miglani; Editing by Michael Perry and Darren Schuettler
+Additional reporting by Devjyot Ghoshal IN SRINAGAR; Writing by Sanjeev Miglani; Editing by Michael Perry and Darren Schuettler and Mark Heinrich